-- If a fixed fee or fixed price is agreed upon, Youngbits will indicate to what extend the changes/supplement of the Agreement impacts the fee/price.
-In this case Youngbits will try – to the extend possible – to provide a quotation in advance.
+- If a fixed fee or fixed price is agreed upon, Youngbits will indicate to what extent the changes/supplement of the Agreement impacts the fee/price.
+In this case, Youngbits will try – to the extent possible – to provide a quotation in advance.

 - Youngbits will not be entitled to charge additional costs in case the changes/supplement are due to circumstances attributable to Youngbits.